faiyazk17/Sequence/README.md

-# CISC/CMPE 204 Modelling Project
+# Sequence Modelling Project

-This project was developed by Zain Parihar, Kashan Rauf, Sreecharan Billakanti, Faiyaz Kazi for the CISC/CMPE 204 modelling project.
+This project was developed by Faiyaz Kazi, Zain Parihar, Kashan Rauf, Sreecharan Billakanti for the CISC/CMPE 204 modelling project.

 The project models a game of Sequence, a board game where players must compete to capture lines (sequences) of adjacent tiles.